lyz-code/blue-book/docs/sleep.md

     anxiety, and suicidality.
 * Swelling concentrations of a hormone that makes you feel hungry while suppressing a companion hormone that otherwise signals food satisfaction.
+* Thwart the ability to learn and memorize.

 A balanced diet and exercise are of vital importance, but we now see sleep as the key factor in health.
 The physical and mental impairments caused by one